 - Take cool showers after working out early in the morning or late at night.

-- Be smart about your fans.
-If you have a window unit, face it toward the outside so it pushes hot air out of your room.
+- Be smart about the fan.
+If you have a window unit, face it toward the outside to push hot air out of the room.
 If you have a ceiling fan, run the blades counter-clockwise.

 - Create a makeshift air conditioner using a shallow pan or bowl full of ice.
 Place it in front of a fan, so the breeze picks up the cold water, creating a cool mist.